iljarotar/synth/README.md

 takes an initial value and an optional modulator wavetable.
 Modulating the amplitude results in a tremolo effect.

 `phase`
 takes an initial value and an optional modulator wavetable.
-Modulatin the phase results in a vibrato effect.
+Modulating the phase results in a vibrato effect.
 Phase doesn't have any effect on an oscillator of type `Noise`.

 ### Filters